-This is when the sun is shining directly on to you.
+This is when the sun is shining directly on you.
 Have you ever taken a picture while the sun is shining on your face?
 If you’re not wearing sunglasses it’s hard to see in front of you without squinting.
-Direct sun lighting is very harsh and high contrast.
-Your backdrop of your ceremony will be very clear.
+Direct sunlighting is very harsh and has high contrast.
+The backdrop of your ceremony will be very clear.
 One suggestion is to get

-Walking down the aisle the sun will be direct on you, but with the sun behind you during the ceremony and recessional, there can be sun flares and lighting glows from behind you.
+Walking down the aisle the sun will be directly on you, but with the sun behind you during the ceremony and recessional, there can be sun flares and lighting glows from behind you.
 It’s really dreamy and romantic.
-This is my favorite for late afternoon and into sunset!
+This is my favorite for late afternoon and into the sunset!

 Even soft lighting, with moody skies.
-Overcast days make it easy to photography a ceremony in a open field, or anywhere that wouldn’t have even lighting on a clear sunny day.
+Overcast days make it easy to photograph a ceremony in an open field, or anywhere that wouldn’t have even lighting on a clear sunny day.
 Clouds also create a really dynamic sky which can be really epic in the background.

-Once the sun goes down, a well lit reception is going to really make a difference in your reception images.
-Cafe lights, curtain lights, string lights, candles etc. will all create a beautiful glow, and allow you and your guests to still see each other!
-If your event is outdoors, and uncovered, you will want extra lighting.
+Once the sun goes down, a well-lit reception is going to really make a difference in your reception images.
+Cafe lights, curtain lights, string lights, candles, etc. will all create a beautiful glow, and allow you and your guests to still see each other!
+If your event is outdoors and uncovered, you will want extra lighting.
 Indoors, lighting can bounce off of walls and the ceiling.
-Outdoors there is no where for the light to bounce, and so extra lighting will be extremely helpful! **During your first dance, and other formal dances, it is best not to have colored or flashing lighting.
+Outdoors there is nowhere for the light to bounce, so extra lighting will be extremely helpful! **During your first dance, and other formal dances, it is best not to have colored or flashing lighting.
 So ask your DJ or coordinator to refrain from dimming the lights and turning on any lighting effects, until after these events.